valeriupredoi/testing_PyActiveStorage/README.md

   - single Reductionist machine 95s via max 100 threads
   - 3x Reductionist machines 75-80s (so about 16-20% faster overall, about 25-30% better for just Reductionist ops)
   - bear in mind time in Kerchunk (`_via_kerchunk()`) is 25s flat
-- time to run optimized Kerchunk-based engine: 720s via max 1 (one) thread
+- time to run optimized Kerchunk-based engine: 720s via max 1 (one) thread for single Reductionist and 680s for 3x Reductionist machines (really no gain from using 1 client thread and multiple Reductionist machines.

 Chunks times (time to run each `_process_chunk()` instance; that includes internal slicing/indexing and external Reductionist) and sizes analysis shows the following: